jeranaias/mardetpomtutorapp/docs/02-sharepoint/DATA_MODEL_REFERENCE.md

 - No overlapping appointments for same student

 ### Students/Tutors
-- CAC_EDIPI = exactly 10 digits
-- Email ends with @dli.edu or .mil
+- Email ends with @dliflc.edu (used for MFA authentication)
 - PhoneNumber matches (XXX) XXX-XXXX

 ### SessionNotes